-June 1st has been International Children's Day since 1925, named by "The World Conference for the Well-being of Children", taking place in Geneva, Switzerland, as a day of celebration by and for the world's children.
-It was also to be a day when the deprivations and obstacles that many children in the world face in their lives, including their right to basic necessities and an education, would be highlighted and solutions sought.
+June 1 has been International Children's Day since 1925.
+A day of global celebration by and for the world's children, created at "The World Conference for the Well-being of Children" in Geneva, Switzerland.
+Also a day when the deprivations and obstacles many children in the world face in their lives, including their right to basic necessities and an education, were to be highlighted and solutions sought.

-After WWII Kindertag was commemorated mainly by Eastern Bloc countries including East Germany, the DDR.
-Although its origins were the result of a combination of two events centered around child welfare that took place on the same day, and neither had any connection with communism.
+After WWII Kindertag was commemorated mainly by Eastern Bloc countries including East Germany; the DDR.
+Although its origins were the result of a combination of two events centered around child welfare that took place on the same day.
+Neither with any connection to communism.

-While "The World Conference for the Well being of Children", was being held in Switzerland, and 54 representatives from different countries were discussing the best ways to protect children, in San Francisco the Chinese consul-general had invited Chinese orphans to a highly successful and publicized celebration of the "Dragon Boat Festival", and it was after this coincidence that June 1st was chosen to be an official Children's Day.
+"The World Conference for the Well-being of Children" was being held in Switzerland, where 54 representatives from different countries were discussing the best ways to protect children; while in San Francisco the Chinese consul-general invited Chinese orphans to a highly successful and publicized celebration of the "Dragon Boat Festival".
+A coincidence that led to June 1 being chosen as an official Children's Day.

-A holiday filled with celebrations involving children in one way or another.
-School trips, entertainment, gift giving and songs, as well as raising money to help others, conferences and speeches dedicated both to publicizing problems and seeking ways of protecting the rights and welfare of all children.
+It is a holiday filled with celebrations involving children in one way or another: school trips, entertainment, gift giving, singing, raising money to help others.
+As well as conferences and speeches dedicated to publicizing problems and seeking ways of protecting the rights and welfare of all children.

-Internationaler Kindertag was a big holiday in East Germany and eagerly anticipated by the children, but this was not all that took place on June 1st.
-Political overtones were added to the general festivities, just as they had been in 1930's Germany.
+Internationaler Kindertag was a big holiday in East Germany, and one eagerly anticipated by the country's children, but political overtones were added to the general festivities.
+Just as they had been in 1930's Germany.

-For example the symbolic destroying of western literature by pupils and "Young Pioneers", the East German youth organization.
+For example symbolic destroying of western literature by pupils and "Young Pioneers"; the East German youth organization.

-Meanwhile from 1954 West Germany began to follow World Children's Day, Weltkindertag, which was associated with UNICEF, the United Nations International Children's Emergency Fund or United Nations Children's Fund.
+Meanwhile from 1954 West Germany had begun to follow World Children's Day, Weltkindertag; associated with UNICEF, the United Nations International Children's Emergency Fund.

-Taking place on September 20th this had less to do with games, presents and songs and more with 'shining a light' on the lives of children worldwide, and seeking ways to protect their rights.
+This was held on September 20 and had less to do with games, presents and songs and more with "shining a light" on the lives of children worldwide; seeking ways to protect their rights.

-Not surprisingly the majority of the former East Germans had other ideas, and they have not unilaterally adapted to this 'new' day.
+Not surprisingly the majority of former East Germans had other ideas, and they have not unilaterally adapted to this "new" day.

-This idea is backed enthusiastically by the toy industry of course.
+An idea enthusiastically backed by the toy industry of course.

 Official DDR Poster for June 1, Kindertag: International Children's Day for Peace and Friendship, via ddr-kabinett-bochum - The end result of a paintball game in Berlin on 'Internationaler Kindertag', via s-bahn-berlin.de